gustafe/aoc2024/README.md

 This was a fun one!
 I naively tried a combinatorics solution before settling on a depth-first search instead.
-This is plenty fast for part 1 and still takes around 1m on part 2.
-For some reason my attempts to optimize by cutting branches short if they became to large gave me the wrong results.
-I could probably get this faster if needed.
+This is plenty fast for part 1 and still takes around 30s on part 2.

 Of course everyone and their preferred parental unit used recursion, but that's too advanced for this smooth brain.